pkarstaedt/joshua-roll-column-simulation/README.md

 I was incredibly intrigued by what is admittedly a fairly recondite bit of history trivia.
 But I thought to myself, why not try to visualize how it would actually have looked like?
 This repo is the documentation of the outcome of my efforts.

-Feel free to launch the scripts (details below) and check out what could have been.
+Feel free to launch the scripts (details below) and check out the "column" version inspired by the [Bernward Column](https://en.wikipedia.org/wiki/Bernward_Column) or a more majestic view inspired by [Trajan's Column](https://en.wikipedia.org/wiki/Trajan%27s_Column).